stevleibelt/General_Howtos/operation_system/windows/general/howto/README.md

 # check hard drive status (c:)

+See the separate [nfts](../../../../filesystem/ntfs.md) file if you want to know more about chkdsk.

 ```
-#WIN+R (as administrator)
-#run check disk
-#   /f  - force a check
-#   /r  - locate bad sectors and try to mark them
-#   c:  - the drive you want to check
-chkdsk /f /r c:
+chkdsk /f /r /x c:
-CHKDSK
 #or use wmic (windows instrumention commandline)
 #   this uses the reported S.M.A.R.T. values
 wmic